komal769/ETHADV/README.md

 ## Acknowledgments

-This project was inspired by various auction platforms and blockchain applications that demonstrate the power of decentralized technologies.
+This project is inspired by various decentralized applications that showcase the power of blockchain technology and smart contracts.

 ## Contributing